Gregory Michael Aymond: Archbishop of New Orleans

-On June 12, 2009, Pope Benedict XVI named Aymond the 14th archbishop of the Archdiocese of New Orleans.
+On June 12, 2009, Pope Benedict XVI named Aymond the 14th archbishop of New Orleans.
 He was installed on August 20, 2009, at the Saint Louis Cathedral.
-He continues, within the United States Conference of Catholic Bishops, to chair the Committee for the Protection of Children and Young People and sits on the Committees for Campus Ministry, Education, Laity, and World Missions.
-In an ceremony in 2009 at St. Peter's Basilica in Rome, Benedict XVI bestowed the pallium upon Aymond.
+He continued, within the United States Conference of Catholic Bishops, to chair the Committee for the Protection of Children and Young People and sits on the Committees for Campus Ministry, Education, Laity, and World Missions.
+In a ceremony in 2009 at St. Peter's Basilica in Rome, Benedict XVI bestowed the pallium upon Aymond.

 Aymond has faced challenges in "the aftermath of years of sex scandals and the unpopular consolidation of parishes and closing of churches for economic reasons" as phrased by Kevin McGill of the Associated Press.
 Even so, he said, "Never in my wildest dreams did I think I would come back here as [arch]bishop."
 Shortly after his appointment as archbishop, the Survivors Network of those Abused by Priests issued a statement claiming he only "postures as someone who takes clergy sex crimes seriously".

 Aymond's predecessor, Archbishop Alfred Hughes, implemented a controversial post-hurricane Katrina church consolidation program that reduced the diocese from 142 parishes to 108.
-The storm drove away nearly a quarter of its former membership and left it with nearly $300 million in physical damage.
+The storm drove away nearly a quarter of the archdiocese's former membership and left it with nearly $300 million in physical damage.
 Aymond has allowed several churches to re-open for special occasions.
-The Diocese of Austin web site states that under his bishopric the number of seminarians increased threefold.
+Under his bishopric the number of seminarians increased threefold.

 Introduction of the Roman Missal, third edition

-Aymond, while serving as chair of the United States Conference of Catholic Bishops' (USCCB) Committee on Divine Worship, announced on June 17, 2011, that beginning in September 2011, diocesan bishops may permit the gradual introduction of the musical settings of the people's parts of the Mass that are sung from the new translation of the Roman Missal.
-Primarily, this affects the Gloria, the Holy, Holy, Holy, and the different Memorial Acclamations.
-This variation to the implementation of the Roman Missal third edition, set to take place definitively on the First Sunday of Advent, November 27, 2011, was authorized by the conference's president, Archbishop Timothy Michael Dolan of New York.
+Aymond, while serving as chair of the United States Conference of Catholic Bishops' (USCCB) Committee on Divine Worship, announced in June 2011, that beginning in September 2011, diocesan bishops could permit the gradual introduction of the musical settings of the people's parts of the mass that are sung from the new translation of the Roman Missal.
+Primarily, this affected the Gloria, the Holy, Holy, Holy, and the different Memorial Acclamations.
+This variation to the implementation of the Roman Missal third edition was set to take place in November 2011.
+It was authorized by the conference's president, Archbishop Timothy Michael Dolan of New York.